sebmestrallet/typst-simple-siam/src/main.typ

 #h(1.5em)
-Our purpose here is to examine the nonnumerical complexity of the sparse elimination algorithm given in~@BANKSMITH.
+Our purpose here is to examine the nonnumerical complexity of the sparse elimination algorithm given in~@bib:BANKSMITH.
 As was shown there, a general sparse elimination scheme based on the bordering algorithm requires less storage for pointers and row/column indices than more traditional implementations of general